LibertyDSNP/spec/pages/Identity/Factory.md

      * @param logic The Logic address to use for identity creation
      *
      * @dev This MUST emit ProxyCreated with the address of the new proxy contract
-     * @returns The address of the newly created identity proxy contract */ function createCloneByEIP712Sig(uint8 v, bytes32 r, bytes32 s, address logic) external returns (address);
+     * @return The address of the newly created identity proxy contract */ function createCloneByEIP712Sig(uint8 v, bytes32 r, bytes32 s, address logic) external returns (address);
 }